5 things to know about Naomi Osaka

 Here are five things to know about tennis superstar Naomi Osaka.

-5 things to know about Naomi Osaka originally appeared on NBC Sports Boston
+5 things to know about Naomi Osaka originally appeared on NBC Sports Bay Area

 Here are five things to know about tennis superstar Naomi Osaka.

-5 things to know about Naomi Osaka originally appeared on NBC Sports Boston
+5 things to know about Naomi Osaka originally appeared on NBC Sports Bay Area

+A partnership would streamline distribution of the league's game broadcasts while further muddying the waters of ESPN's role in covering the NFL as an objective journalistic enterprise.

 Carroll's comments Friday further suggest that the decision to end his tenure as Seahawks coach was not mutual.